 - BTC embassy / company office – 7%

 - Supermarket / food store / Deli – 6%

 So all are mostly high-traffic businesses, where people go daily.

 The next question is which bitcoin ATM type to chose.
 There are broad categories like one-way or two-way, for example.
 So if you would like not only to allow customers to buy bitcoins, but also sell bitcoins then you need to look for a more expensive two-way solutions.
 According to the number of installations worldwide — 42% of all bitcoin machines are two-way, and 58% are one-way only.

 According to information from operators, there is not an even split between buy and sell operations at the moment with pure dominance of buy operations (90% buy vs. 10% sell on average).
 However, during huge price swings, e.g. recent one in October 2015, the user behavior might change a lot.
 Many operators reported fall in volume of buy bitcoin operations, and sell operations increased drastically (making volume ratio of about 50/50).
-So not to lose opportunities on the harsh market it is better to provide both options, however, in “normal” times just a one-way bitcoin ATM can provide a steady income as well.
-We are still in the “enter bitcoin” phase for average Joe.
+So not to lose opportunities on the volatile market it is better to provide both options, however, in “normal” times just a one-way bitcoin ATM can provide a steady income as well.
+We are still in the “enter bitcoin” phase for average customer.

 Here is a list of top bitcoin ATM providers on the market at the moment, which can be recommend.
 All of the providers have a long tracked positive history on the market:

 - Genesis Coin — provides one-way solution Satoshi1 for $6.8K and a two-way Satoshi2 machine for $2.1K on top of one-way price.
 There is also old Genesis1 for $14.5K.